Board Meeting Information

 Addressing the Board

 Specified time is reserved at each meeting for public comment, although citizens should be aware that the Board will not engage in a question-and-answer exchange.
 Individuals are each allowed three minutes; if representing a group, five minutes are allowed.
 To notify the Board of Education of your intent to speak, fill out the paperwork provided prior to the meeting.
-For further information, or if you have a detailed question, please contact Board Secretary Ann Bell at 630-420-6311.
+For further information, or if you have a detailed question, please contact Board Secretary Susan Patton at 630-420-6311.
 During the period reserved for comments, the Board will not hear statements involving cases under litigation, issues that have been scheduled for a public hearing, or complaints regarding individual employees or students.

 Public hearings are occasionally scheduled by the Board of Education on specific topics, as warranted.
 At those meetings, all speakers are allowed three minutes.
 Speakers may fill out paperwork provided prior to the meeting.